-Forms of plasticity on many levels - short-term, long-term, metaplasticity, structural plasticity.
-With examples related to modelling of biochemical networks.
+This lesson discuses forms of neural plasticity on many levels, including short-term, long-term, metaplasticity, and structural plasticity.
+During the lesson you will also be presented with examples related to the modelling of biochemical networks.

 - Forms of plasticity.
 Is memory the same as synaptic plasticity?
 Hebb rule.